 To be a designated diversity course, diversity must be a central theme that guides course content, course materials, and pedagogy.
-To this end, the course can focus on understanding the varied experiences and identities of particular groups of people in the U.S. or comparatively in a global context, shed light on issues relevant to marginalized groups and identities, or address identities, ideas, and practices relevant for understanding differences between and among people, and their life perspectives, within the texts and other materials used in the course.
+To this end, the course can focus on understanding the varied experiences and identities of particular groups of people in the U.S. (thus being eligible for the Domestic diversity designation), or comparatively in a global context or exclusively in countries outside of the U.S. (thus being eligible for the International diversity designation); shed light on issues relevant to marginalized groups and identities; or address identities, ideas, and practices relevant for understanding differences between and among people, and their life perspectives, within the texts and other materials used in the course.